hujun-open/myflags/README.md

 1. Instead of creating commands, sub-commands and flags manually, user could simply define all the commands/flags in a struct, myflags automatically creates command/flags based on the struct definition and parsed result get automatically assigned to the struct field that corresponding to the flag.
     - Some common cobra command attribute likes shorthand name, usage, auto-completion choices could be specified as struct field tags
 2. In addition to the types supported by cobra, myflags provides capability to extend support for new types as flag, user could even provide myflags support for existing types without creating alias type
+    - this is achieved by implement `RegisteredConverters` interface
     - `types` sub module provides support for some existing golang types like time.Time
+3. support any slice/array as flag with element type that implements `RegisteredConverters` interface
+4. optional `summaryhelp` command to print usage for the entire command tree